LoganBram/BuddyBets/README.md

 **/auth/register**

-Responds with JSON containing a JWT token & response message.
-If the email is already used, it responds with an error message.
+Stores user data in database using bcrypt for password encryption and responds with a JWT token, the token contains the user ID in the payload.

 **/auth/login**

-Responds with a JWT token if the login is successful.
-If it fails, it responds with either "email not found" or "incorrect password".
+Checks for user in database and responds with JWT token, if failed it responds with either email not found or incorrect password in JSON.

 ### Base Controller